Comprehensive study of the light charged Higgs boson in the type-I two-Higgs-doublet model: Introduction

 To achieve the goal, we will explore the entire parameter space of type-I with the light $\ch$, and obtain the phenomenologically viable parameters.
 As shall be shown, imposing light $\mch$ restricts the model severely.
-In turn, the model parameters are strongly correlated with each other, and the signal rates of light charged Higgs bosons at the LHC have quite definite values throughout the allowed parameter space.
+In turn, the model parameters are strongly correlated with each other.
+Making the most of this feature, we pursue the efficient discovery channels of the light charged Higgs bosons at the LHC, which have definite signal rates throughout the allowed parameter space, i.e., weak dependence on the model parameters.
+As shall be shown, the \textit{pair production} of the light charged Higgs boson serves our purpose.
 Based on these results, we will suggest three channels to cover the whole parameter space effectively: (i) $pp \to H^+ H^-\to [\tau \nu] [\tau \nu]$; (ii) $pp \to HA/HH/AA \to H^\pm W^\mp H^\pm W^\mp \to [\tau \nu] [\tau \nu] W W$; (iii) $pp \to H^+ H^-\to [b \bar b W ] [b \bar b W ] $.
 Using sophisticated signal-background analysis techniques with the detector simulation, the LHC discovery potentials of the proposed channels are to be rigorously obtained.
 These are our new contributions.

 The paper is organized as follows.
 In Sec.~\ref{sec:review}, we briefly review the type-I 2HDM with \textit{CP} invariance and softly broken $Z_2$ parity.
 In Sec.~\ref{sec:scan}, we present the results of random scans by placing the theoretical and experimental constraints for $\mch=110,140\gev$.
 The characteristic features of the allowed parameters are to be discussed, including the branching ratios of the new Higgs bosons.
 Section \ref{sec:production} deals with the production channels of a light $\ch$ at the LHC.
 After finding all the possible signals, we suggest three main processes which can cover the allowed parameter space.
 In Sec.~\ref{sec:results}, we perform the signal-to-background analysis for $pp \to[\tau\nu][\tau\nu]$, $pp \to [\tau\nu][\tau\nu]WW$, and $pp \to [bbW][bbW]$ at the HL-LHC.
 Conclusions are given in Sec.~\ref{sec:conclusions}.